sripwoud/cryptography/docs/primitives/symmetric-encryption/otp.md

----
-sidebar_position: 3
-title: One Time Pad
----

-# One Time Pad (OTP)

 The one-time pad (OTP) is a symmetric-key encryption algorithm that relies on the bitwise XOR (exclusive-or) operation (written as ⊕) to "scramble" a message into a ciphertext.

 ```mermaid